 Founder, Women Integrated Initiative for Development

 Her challenges had not ended, though.
-Growing up, Lydia was faced with calls from her grandmother that she be circumcised and prepare for marriage.
-“I said no to her,” Lydia tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”
+Growing up, Cherop was faced with calls from her grandmother that she be circumcised and prepare for marriage.
+“I said no to her,” Cherop tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”

 Sierra Leone, 2007